yukikitayama/leetcode-python/system-design/basics.md

 ## Monolithic architecture

 - Monolith is typically good for a small team, a few services
-- Many people say that microserivces architecture is better, but the monolith has the following benefits
+- Many people say that microservices architecture is better, but the monolith has the following benefits
   - Microservices have a higher latency typically for API communications, which are slower than function calls in a monolith.
   - Each network call among microservices can fail by network failure.